 This gives your muscles and body a signal that they need to recover and be built a bit tougher so they can withstand this new demand.
 It’s during this recovery phase the actual improvement happens.

 The next time you train you to need to add more resistance or do more work (more weight or repetitions) to cause enough stress to damage the muscles again since they are now a bit tougher after recovering from the previous workout.

 This process is so slow that you might not notice any significant improvement after a couple of workouts, but when you keep doing the exercises consistently in a progressive manner you start noticing improvement.

 The key thing is to keep consistent and keep doing a bit more on each workout.
 This is called progressive overload.
 You can think of it like walking a ladder or stairs, you can’t jump three steps at a time, you have to take each step.

 Finally, it’s important to realize that strength adaptations happen only with large enough resistance.
-If you lift a weight that you can do 50 repetitions with, this will result in minimal strength adaptations, it will only improve your endurance but not strength.
+If you lift a weight that you can do 50 repetitions with, this will result in minimal strength adaptations, it will likely only improve your endurance but not strength.

 You need to use a weight that is heavy enough that you can only perform around 15 to 20 repetitions at max.
 The optimal strength development happens at loads that you can lift only 1 to 5 times, but this kind of weight poses a large injury risk for older people, so there is no reason for risking injury.

 I recommend you stick to between 8 and 20 repetitions and once you can perform that, you can add more weight.
-Another important thing is the rest period.

 Exercise Equipment You Will Need